How to Use a Rowing Machine Even If You’re a Total Beginner

 Focus On Technique, Not Speed

 “Many of us are blessed to have walked or biked in our lifetime but rowing is a new way for a lot of us to move our bodies.
 So remember it may take some time to get into the flow of things,” Katie says.
-If you’re sore in new places after your first few sessions, don’t be discouraged; you’re likely just using new muscles that you haven’t used in conjunction with one another before.
+If you’re sore in new places after your first few sessions, don’t be discouraged; you’re likely just using your muscles in a way that you haven’t before.

 One way to adjust to rowing faster is to try out classes with different instructors.
 “Each instructor and class type offers a different perspective towards the workout and diversifying your class type will only help you master the mind-muscle connection in your stroke faster,” Katie says.